gwt33/my-recipe-app-rails/notes.md

 Recipe
     - belongs_to :user
-    - has_many :ingredients, through: :recipe_inredients
+    - has_many :ingredients, through: :recipe_ingredients
     - description
     <!-- - belongs_to :category -->